Charles-Pierre Augereau: French Revolutionary Wars

 After the Peace of Basel ended the War of the Pyrenees in July 1795, Augereau and his division were transferred to the Army of Italy.
 On 23 November 1795, Augereau fought at the Battle of Loano against the Austrians and Piedmontese.
-During the fighting, his troops attacked on the right near the coast, while General André Masséna's division pierced the Allied center.
+During the fighting, his troops attacked on the right near the coast, while General André Masséna's division pierced the Allied centre.
 The following April, his close association with Napoleon Bonaparte began when Bonaparte took command of the army and launched the Montenotte campaign.
 Augereau fought at the Battle of Millesimo on 13 April 1796, and accepted the surrender of the castle of Cosseria the next morning.
 He led his troops at the Battle of Ceva on the 16th, before serving in the Lodi campaign in early May and at the Battle of Borghetto on 30 May.

 But it was at the Battle of Castiglione on 5 August 1796 that Augereau rendered the most notable services.
 In his memoirs, General Marcellin Marbot described Augereau as encouraging even Bonaparte himself in the confused situation that prevailed before that battle, though Marbot may not be the most reliable source, as he had not witnessed these events directly and because of his outspoken sympathy for Augereau.
 In any case, it was Bonaparte's undoubted superiority as a strategist that made the victory at Castiglione a possibility.
 On 3 August, while Bonaparte defeated the Austrian corps of General Peter Quasdanovich, Augereau held off the main Austrian army of General Dagobert Sigmund von Wurmser.
 With 11,000 men, he attacked General Anton Lipthay's brigade and drove it back on the Austrian main body.
 By the end of the day, Augereau faced 20,000 Austrians.
 The battle cost the Austrians about 1,000 casualties, while French losses were also heavy, including General Martial Beyrand who was killed.
 Augereau's bold front allowed Bonaparte to dispose of Quasdanovich, then mass his main strength to beat Wurmser at Castiglione two days later.

 Shortly after Castiglione, Bonaparte tersely summed up Augereau's military qualities: "Much character, courage, steadiness, activity; is used to war, liked by the soldiers, lucky in his operations."

 In 1797, Bonaparte sent Augereau to Paris to encourage the Jacobin Directors.
 Augereau and the troops led by him coerced the "moderates" in the councils and carried through the Coup of 18 Fructidor (4 September 1797).
 He was then sent to command French forces in Germany.

 Augereau took little part in the coup d'état of 18 Brumaire in November 1799, and did not distinguish himself in the Rhenish campaign which followed.
 Nevertheless, owing to his final adhesion to Bonaparte's fortunes, Augereau received a Marshal's baton at the beginning of the First French Empire on 19 May 1804.